FabianKruger/molprivacy/README.md

 ### Prerequisites

 You need to have an environment with python version 3.12.
-This can be created for exampple using conda.
+This can be created for example using conda.

 ```
 $ conda create -n privacy_env python=3.12